42Crunch Platform release, March 22, 2021

 42Crunch Platform uses OpenID Connect (OIDC) for single sign-on (SSO).
 Enterprise organizations can integrate with their SSO solutions, and use their company SSO credentials when logging in to the platform.
 You can also combine non-SSO accounts with platform SSO for any users not included in your company SSO, such as external consultants.

-For more details, see Single sign-on integration for businesses.
+For more details, see Single sign-on integration.
 If you are interested in integrating 42Crunch Platform with your SSO solution, or you would like to change your existing integration with us, contact our support or your 42Crunch account manager.

 Additionally, the following preview (beta) features are available.